My writing ‘journey’ may be a little different to some you’ve read.

 My wide variety of social and academic experience now informs my writing.
 The clarity, flexibility of communication and empathy that were crucial aspects of my professional roles have become integral to it.

-This all means that I can turn my hand to most subjects, producing well-researched, original and persuasive copy that connects directly with your readers.
+I specialise in writing about Wellness and History, but can turn my hand to most subjects, producing well-researched, original and persuasive copy that connects directly with your readers.

 Get in touch here to discuss how I can assist you with your writing needs, or email me at firstname.lastname@example.org